|Platform:||Steam / Windows|

 I wish the menus and mechanics were more intuitive, I wish it was easier to figure how what a clearly troubling issue actually is rather than trying to find it in a hundred different obscure places, I wish in general the barrier to entry weren’t so incredibly high.

-I’m not sure if it’s the difference in cultures between Europe and America or something maybe this is just the way the developer targets a specific group of customers but I can only say I wish this game was more intuitive and leave at that.
+I’m not sure if it’s the difference in cultures between Europe and America or something maybe this is just the way the developer targets a specific group of customers but I can only say I wish this game was more intuitive and leave it at that.
 It seems like there should be a version of this game that doesn’t require making it hobby just to learn seemingly basic things.
 It shouldn’t be some kind of cult life style just to learn how to play a city builder.

 Basically this game is a completely addictive time suck that will require family intervention.
 Can’t recommend it any higher.